dobecad/mal-rs/README.md

         AnimeField::title,
     );

-    // Example using builder pattern.
-The `builder(args...)` method will only require
+    // Example using the builder pattern.
+    // The `builder(args...)` method will only require
     // the required arguments for the specific API endpoint, while the
     // other builder instance methods will build up the optional arguments let query = GetAnimeList::builder("One")